WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 The moderator agent shall create, initialise and settle the auction/tournament for an individual conjunction event.

 #### Operational Requirement 4
-The moderator agent shall determine and mint the prize pool and subsequent token supply, respectively, for the tournament bonding curve.
+The moderator agent shall determine and mint the prize pool and subsequent token supply, respectively, for the auction tournament.

 #### Operational Requirement 5
 The moderator agent shall broadcast the final risk score and threshold to be updated on the conjunctions dashboard at settlement.